Mansfield Building Society Conveyancing Panel Information

 Mansfield Building Society make no specific obligation to carry out any of the searches listed.
 The BSA Mortgage Instructions simply states that ‘you must ensure that any other searches which may be appropriate to the particular property, taking into account its locality and other features are carried out’.

 Please note that most ‘less usual searches’ (as described in the Law Society’s Conveyancing Handbook) are not optional as far as Mansfield Building Society are concerned if they are ‘appropriate’.
-Most lenders will not require environmental searches (you should Check the Mansfield Building Society Specific Requirements of BSA Handbook to be sure), but you are obliged to explain risks and availability to the borrower.
+Most lenders will not require environmental searches (you should Check the Mansfield Building Society Specific Requirements of BSA Handbook to be sure), but you are obliged to explain risks and availability to the client.

 Ground stability, Plansearch,flood searches as well as the searches listed in the question are optional – but only to the extent that you have allowed the borrower client to make an informed choice.
 Regardless of whether there is a mortgage, If you have not advised the client that these (and other) searches are available and what risks they cover, then you will be liable if the client suffers loss through not conducting one.